 Rina M. Alluri is Senior Researcher at the University of Zurich Geography Department and co-founder and consultant at the World Habitat Research and Creativity Network (WHRC).

 John E. Katsos is an Associate Professor of Management at the American University of Sharjah, UAE.

 "This edited volume is a very welcome contribution to the interdisciplinary theme of business, peace and development.
 With both theoretical and empirical chapters that cover different parts of the world and various topics, it offers food for thought and insights relevant to a range of audiences, including researchers, policy-makers, activists, managers, investors and staff of international (non-)governmental organizations.
 I hope it will draw further attention to this topic that is so important for business and society, and for local populations in particular, and that deserves more dedicated and in-depth investigation."

 "If PEACE coins the optimal environment for the human potential to flourish, business surely has an instrumental role to play.
-But, as this important book sets out, business "doing good" or avoid doing harm, does not necessarily add up to peace.
-Business does not exist in a vacuum, but in an interlinked symbiose with society, conditioned on trust and public confidence.
-These supports well the broadened mindset now evolving in sophisticated business leadership.
+But, as this important book sets out, business "doing good" or avoiding doing harm, does not necessarily add up to peace.
+Business does not exist in a vacuum, but in an interlinked symbiosis with society, conditioned on trust and public confidence.
+This supports well the broadened mindset now evolving in sophisticated business leadership.
 We call it businessworthy leadership.
-As business seeks to adjust to the complexity, volatility and risks of conflicts deriving from simultaneous acceleration of technology, globalization and climate change, we must bring the front line of academic thinking and business together to inform mindset and action that enhance peace.
+As business seeks to adjust to the complexity, volatility and risks of conflicts deriving from the simultaneous acceleration of technology, globalization and climate change, we must bring the front lines of academic thinking and business together to inform mindsets and action that enhance peace.
 This book is an important contribution.
 This book demonstrates the need for system thinking, analysis, strategic engagement and a longer-term approach.
 It presents some strong corporate perspectives and empirical reflections."

 Per Saxegaard, Founder, Business for Peace Foundation